quotcode/invoice-generator/README.md

 # invoice-generator
-An invoice generator app using React framework.
+An invoice generator application using React framework.